llvm/clangir/Dialect/types.md

 Floating-point type that represents the `float` type in C/C++.
 Its underlying floating-point format is the IEEE-754 binary32 format.

+### VPtrType

+_CIR type that is used for the vptr member of C++ objects_

+Syntax: `!cir.vptr`

+`cir.vptr` is a special type used as the type for the vptr member of a C++ object.
+This avoids using arbitrary pointer types to declare vptr values and allows stronger type-based checking for operations that use or provide access to the vptr.

+This type will be the element type of the 'vptr' member of structures that require a vtable pointer.
+A pointer to this type is returned by the `cir.vtable.address_point` and `cir.vtable.get_vptr` operations, and this pointer may be passed to the `cir.vtable.get_virtual_fn_addr` operation to get the address of a virtual function pointer.

+The pointer may also be cast to other pointer types in order to perform pointer arithmetic based on information encoded in the AST layout to get the offset from a pointer to a dynamic object to the base object pointer, the base object offset value from the vtable, or the type information entry for an object.
+TODO: We should have special operations to do that too.

 ### VectorType